Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 Epstein proved that finite-type maps have certain transcendence properties near the boundary, reminiscent of the Ahlfors five islands theorem \cite[Proposition~9]{adamthesis}.
 In particular, he proved that, when $X\subset Y$, the fundamental results of the classical iteration theory of rational functions, and of entire/meromorphic functions with a finite set of singular values, remain valid for finite-type maps.
 Compare also~\cite{cheritatepstein} and~\cite[Section~2]{hypdim}.

 It is a natural question for which pairs of $X$ and $Y$ finite-type maps exist.
 Corollary~\ref{cor:branchedcover} shows that there are finite-type maps $X\to \Ch$ for every Riemann surface $X$.
-In particular, when $X\subsetneq \Ch$, we obtain the existence of many new non-trivial finite-type dynamical systems.
+In particular, when $X\subsetneq \Ch$ is a proper open subset, we obtain the existence of many new non-trivial finite-type dynamical systems.

-It is also possible to prove the existence of finite-type maps $f\colon X\to T$ with $\# S(f) = 1$ for every non-compact Riemann surface $X$ and every torus $T$.
+It is also possible to prove the existence of finite-type maps $f\colon X\to Y$ with $\# S(f) = 1$ for every non-compact Riemann surface $X$ and every torus $Y$.
 This is achieved by a modification of our methods that leads to the existence of a \emph{Shabat function} on $X$; i.e.\ a branched covering map from $X$ to the complex plane $\C$ which is branched only over two values.
 Postcomposing the Shabat function with a projection to the torus that identifies the two critical values yields the desired finite-type map.
 The details of the construction will be given in a subsequent article.

 The question of the existence of finite-type maps with target $Y$ becomes more subtle when $Y$ is hyperbolic.
 By Liouville's theorem, $X$ must be hyperbolic if such a map is going to exist.
 In fact, it is possible to show that the boundary of $X$ must be \emph{uniformly perfect}.
 That is, the hyperbolic length of any non-contractible closed curve in $X$ is bounded uniformly from below.